Skip to main content

 You may receive notifications of events that are out of sequence.
 For example, you may get information about some transactions sooner than others that were created at an earlier time.

-You can receive the notifications about these event types:
+You can receive notifications about the following event types:

 • TRANSACTION_COMPLETED: A transaction has completed.